sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

 #### Maven Central

-Maven defines a single repository `central` in the [super POM](https://maven.apache.org/ref/3.0.4/maven-model-builder/super-pom.html).
+Maven defines a single repository `central` in the [super&nbsp;POM](https://maven.apache.org/ref/3.0.4/maven-model-builder/super-pom.html).
 This is located at `http://repo.maven.apache.org/maven2` and it means that Maven projects can reference dependencies published to this repository without any further configuration.

 #### Local repositories